blufd/bluffs-squid-game-wiki/README.md

 ---

-## AI helped with this project, do not take this seriously its a hobby project!
+## AI helped with this project, do not take this seriously as its a hobby project!